wvictor14/rbiotechsalary/README.md

 How to lay these out? by tabs?

 -   [x] salary x experience
+    - [ ] toggle raw data - cool
 -   [x] histogram
     -   [ ] toggle between base / total
-    -   [ ] show median in text + line
+    -   [x] show median in text + line
-    -   [ ] show range (10th and 90th percentile?)
+    -   [x] show range (10th and 90th percentile?)

 **Table**

--   [ ] reactable winner over gt and DT -> server side processing, feature-ful and looks good
+-   [x] reactable winner over gt and DT -> server side processing, feature-ful and looks good
 -   [x] show TC and breakdown base and bonus concisely - `merge_cols()`
+-   [ ] finalize column inclusion
+    - [ ] options good to include
+    - [ ] select row size

+Generally speaking, is there a way to convey the full data? maybe something like a hover or expand, what about in career progression plot?

 # docker